eedocsmith0/minesweeper-rl/README.md

+# Most of the significant agent iterations are located in release V1.0

 # Overview

 This is a personal project for me to learn more about the reinforcement learning aspect of ML, especially working with DAgger.